 - No later than one semester prior to transfer (excluding summer), complete and submit an Undergraduate Application for Admission to the Iowa State Office of Admissions.
 The application fee will be required when the application is submitted.

-- Prior to transfer, earn or maintain a minimum cumulative academic GPA of 2.25 in all college coursework attempted.
-Students planning to transfer with fewer than 24 academic credits must meet Iowa State first-year student admission requirements and have a minimum 2.25 cumulative GPA in all college coursework attempted.
-The 2.25 academic cumulative GPA is the current transfer policy and does not assure acceptance into all programs.
+- To prepare for your transfer to Iowa State, be aware that the transfer admission GPA requirement is 2.0 only for students with a completed AA or AS degree.
+When transferring without a completed AA or AS, a minimum academic GPA of 2.25 is required.
+In addition, students planning to transfer with fewer than 24 academic credits must meet Iowa State first-year student admission requirements and also have a minimum 2.25 cumulative GPA in all college course work attempted.
+The 2.25 academic cumulative GPA is the current admission transfer policy and does not assure acceptance into all programs.

 Iowa State University